Premier League kits 2020/21 – rumours and confirmed team kits

 There have been rumours of a Saudi Arabian sponsor to adorn the shirt if the club is eventually taken over by a Middle Eastern consortium, but Fun88 have continued their sponsorship of the club in limbo.

-Pink and black, perhaps?
-Of course Sheffield United will be look dapper in red and white next season, we just don’t have any details as to how Adidas will go about it.
+Of course Sheffield United will be look dapper in red and white next season, and Adidas have tried their best to keep fans on their toes with an upper block of white to mix up the design.

-With European football on the cards, surely the Blades will go all-out to make sure they’re kitted in the finest armour, ready for battle.
+The traditional three stripes will adorn the shoulders while USG continue to sponsor the club for their second Premier League season.

 Southampton kit – confirmed